 People often talk about postnatal depression as being taboo but I think the real taboo is admitting that you haven’t bonded with your baby.
 People just don’t talk about it.
 I think this is because, in addition to the worries that Mums with postnatal depression have about their child being taken away, mums who struggling to bond with their baby fear that will be viewed as a monster.
 What mother doesn’t love her child?
 Well, actually, quite a lot of mothers.
 While there is limited research on the subject, plenty of mothers I’ve spoken to have admitted that it took them time, sometimes a lot of time, to bond with their babies.

 I have often wondered why I didn’t get that instant love buzz when my babies were born.
 Maybe to some degree it’s down to personality.
 I’ve never experienced love at first sight, I’ve never had a crush on a famous person.
 I’ve only ever felt love for people I’ve gotten to know over time.
 Maybe this makes me high risk for struggling to bond?
-I was depressed during the first half of my pregnancy, I had a difficult labour, I had very little experience of babies.
+I was depressed during the first half of my pregnancy, I had a difficult labour, I had very little experience of babies before I became a mum.
 Maybe these were contributing factors.
 I’ll never really be sure.

 The months after I had Boy Child were the hardest and most unhappy of my life.
 I knew about postnatal depression.
 I knew that some Mums didn’t with their babies straight away.
 I just had no idea how hard those things would be to deal with until they happened to me.
 Looking after a baby is hard.
 Looking after a screaming colicky baby is even harder.
 When you are depressed and pretty much indifferent to the baby, it can feel like your life is over.
 I never hated either of them, I just didn’t really feel anything much at all for them.
 I didn’t want them to suffer, I fed them and changed them and held them.
 It just didn’t bring me any joy.